(From The Barbra Archives website)

 Although Streisand created a youthful and vivacious Dolly on screen, critics were quick to note that her stage predecessors portrayed Dolly as an older woman.

 Matt Howe has done an incredible job documenting Barbra’s career and life in a manner much better than I can possibly do.
-Please checkout the Barbra Archives.
-I thank him profusely on the research he is done.
-Matt, I hope you like this chapter!
+Please check out the Barbra Archives.

 Hello, Dolly!
 (1969) was based on Thornton Wilder’s 1954 stage play, The Matchmaker, which had been previously filmed under that title by Paramount with Shirley Booth, Shirley MacLaine, and Anthony Perkins in 1958.
 The production had won ten Tony Awards as a musical under the Hello, Dolly! title in 1964, and was still running on Broadway.